LACS: Learning-Augmented Algorithms for Carbon-Aware Resource Scaling with Uncertain Demand: Appendix

 \textbf{Job characteristics.} Each job arrives independently with a job length $c$ uniformly sampled within the range [$\cmin$, $\cmax$].
 To evaluate the impact of job length prediction error, we model a predictor that yields a job length estimate within the range [$c - p\times c$, $c + p\times c$], where $p$ is the percentage error in job length predictions.
 We also assume that all jobs have a deadline ($T$) of 24 hrs and incur a fixed symmetric maximum switching overhead of $\beta.h(r)$ (e.g., for checkpoint and resume) when scaling from zero to the maximum resources $r$, where $h(\cdot)$ is the scaling profile.

 \textbf{Resource scaling profiles.} Carbon savings highly depend on the scalability of jobs~\cite{Hanafy:23:CarbonScaler}, where more scalable jobs can yield higher savings as they provide higher marginal throughput for each added resource. \autoref{tab:ScalingProfiles} depicts the mapping functions $s = h_t^{-1}(x)$ (the inverse of the scaling profiles), where $x$ represents the completed part of the job (i.e., progress made) and $s$ represents the amount of resource, e.g., servers, to obtain the given progress.
+Some of the utilized profiles represent common scalability profiles of real-world batch jobs.
+For instance, \texttt{P1} refers to embarrassingly parallel applications such as BLAST~\cite{Souza:23}, while \texttt{P2} and \texttt{P4} are a fitted version of the machine learning training workloads for ResNet18 and MobileNetV2, respectively, described in~\cite{Hanafy:23:CarbonScaler}.
+In contrast, \texttt{P3}, \texttt{P4}, and \texttt{P6} are synthesized profiles to represent moderate and non-scalable applications.

 \textbf{Parameter settings.} We evaluate \aug across a wide range of experimental scenarios that impact its performance, including a range of maximum job lengths (\cmax), varying coefficients for switching emissions ($\beta$), errors in job length predictions, and a range of learning augmentation factors ($\lambda$).
 We set the value of the decision factor ($k$) in \autoref{alg:aug} to 0.5, so both robust algorithms receive equal consideration.
-To impose practical constraints, we evaluate \aug across a range of carbon intensity forecast errors ($\text{CI}_{\text{err}}$) and resource constraints ($r$), since available resources are constrained.
+To impose practical constraints, we evaluate \aug across a range of carbon intensity forecast errors ($\text{CI}_{\text{err}}$) and resource constraints ($r$) since available resources are constrained.

 \textbf{Baseline algorithms.} We evaluate the two variants of our proposed algorithm, \aug and \augd, against multiple state-of-the-art algorithms, summarized in \autoref{table:baseline-algs} and detailed below. \begin{enumerate}[leftmargin=*] \item \textbf{\RORO:} An online conversion with switching costs algorithm with knowledge of job length~\cite{Lechowicz:24}, described in \autoref{subsec:alg_background}.
 This \textit{online algorithm} knows the accurate job length, so it serves as an upper bound for \aug that has no access to the exact job length a priori.